 Our event is always free and open to the public.
 Please help us keep the Social Justice Symposium this way — consider donating!

 To make your gift online, select the Annual Fund option and fill in the requested information.
 In the Special instructions or designations for this gift field, notate Social Justice Symposium.
-To make a gift by check, please contact Director of External Relations Veronica Alexander.
+To make a gift by check, please contact Assistant Dean of Development and External Relations Veronica Alexander.

 Watch past keynote presentations.